 What we wanted to try and do with this article is look at the ‘working space’ as we dubbed it in that post but focus more on table size and shape.

 Table size is what will ultimately dictate how many chairs you can ‘comfortably’ fit around it.
-The Lazy Susan Shop is segmented by Garden Chairs, 10, 8, 6 seater and so on, and then you can also select by table shape.
-But we wanted to try and help you determine what size and shape of garden table is best for the space you have available.
+The Lazy Susan Shop is segmented by Garden Chairs, 10, 8, 6 seaters and so on, and then you can also select by table shape.
+But we wanted to try and help you determine what size and shape of garden table are best for the space you have available.